boschsauce/rubequ/README.md

 $ mpd
 ```

-Since Rubequ is still in development, it's best to just run it in
+Since Rubequ is still in development, it's best to run it in
 development mode for right now.

 Modify the connection settings for the MPD service.
 If you are running
-MPD on another server/computer.
-The defaults are below.
+MPD on another server/computer, the defaults are below.

 ```
 #~/rubequ/config/initializers/rubequ_mpd_init.rb